rshin808/quickPython/README.md

 ##Tips
 This is a general list of tips.
 1. PATHS
-2. DOCS
+2. DOCUMENTATION
 3. OBJECTS
 4. SANDBOX
+5. STANDARDS